-&lt;sup>1For the infinite-state case, the existence of Markov perfect equilibria is extensively studied.
+1For the infinite-state case, the existence of Markov perfect equilibria is extensively studied.
 See recent work by Duggan (2012) and Levy (2013), and an excellent survey by Dutta and Sundaram (1998).
 In contrast to this literature, we consider general non-Markovian equilibria.
-Hörner, Takahashi, and Vieille (2011) consider non-Markovian equilibria in infinite states, but they assume that the limit equilibrium payoff set is invariant to the initial state.
+Hörner, Takahashi, and Vieille (2011) consider non-Markovian equilibria, but they assume that the limit equilibrium payoff set is invariant to the initial state.
 That is, they directly assume a sort of ergodicity and do not investigate when it is the case.